Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: Introduction

-This paper introduces \textbf{ProtoMM}, a novel self-supervised alignment strategy for pre-training a pulse motion foundation models with PPG and accelerometry signal modalities.
-The goal of ProtoMM is to test the hypothesis that alignment of complementary signal modalities can be facilitated via a prototype-based approach, in which biosignals are discretized into prototype vectors as part of the embedding process.
-We hypothesize that these protypes will be effective in encoding within-modality features and preserving them during the embedding process.
+{The goal of ProtoMM is to test the hypothesis that alignment of complementary signal modalities can be facilitated by clustering continuous and noisy biosignals into a shared set of prototypes that capture recurring and semantically meaningful patterns.} We hypothesize that these prototypes will be effective in encoding within-modality features and preserving them during the embedding process.
 ProtoMM achieves this goal by first creating multiple augmented views from each modality.
-Embeddings from all views, derived using different augmentations of the same modality or from different modalities entirely, are then projected onto a shared set of prototype vectors.
+Embeddings from all views, derived using different augmentations of the same modality or from different modalities entirely, are then {clustered around prototype vectors}.
 The model is trained using a Multimodal Prototype Prediction loss, where the prototypes probabilities of one view must predict the prototype assignment of another.
 By enforcing this consistency across all pairs of views, the prototypes become discrete, learnable anchors for the shared latent space for both within-modality and between-modality information.

-We develop and test ProtoMM for the task of joint multi-modal modeling of PPG and accelerometry data.
+{ As a result, ProtoMM provides an explicit prototype-based representation that can be directly inspected and analyzed via prototype assignments.
+For biosignals, these prototypes offer additional utility beyond representation learning, enabling qualitative and quantitative analysis of physiological patterns.} We develop and test ProtoMM for the task of joint multi-modal modeling of PPG and accelerometry data.
 This is beneficial because PPG can be used to detect the physiological stress response through cardiovascular changes \citep{jahanjoo2024high}, while integrating accelerometer data is essential to disambiguate between responses due to physical activity versus responses caused by psychological stress \citep{sevil2020detection, sun2012activity}. \looseness -1